Treatments

 Save

-• Heat treatment dilates the blood vessel, which increases circulation that transports the nutrients to affected muscle.
+• Heat treatment dilates blood vessels, which increases circulation to transport the nutrients to the affected muscle.

 • The warmth decreases joint stiffness and increases flexibility in the joint.